 Outside the Netherlands one should in particular consult the library of the Max-Planck-Institut für europäische Rechtsgeschichte, Frankfurt am Main, which houses a very large collection of old Dutch juridical books, see Douglas Osler, Catalogue of books printed in Spain, Portugal and the Southern and Northern Netherlands from the beginning of printing to 1800 in the library of the Max-Planck-Institut für Europäische Rechtsgeschichte (Frankfurt am Main 2000).
 The Herzog-August-Bibliothek in Wolfenbüttel is another German library with rich holdings of Dutch books.
 One could also recommend some British libraries, starting perhaps with the British Library and its Dutch department.
 In Paris the Bibliothèque Nationale de France and the Bibliothèque Cujas of the Université Paris I-Sorbonne provide a sensible starting point, as do in Italy the Biblioteca Apostolica Vaticana and the library of the Archiginnasio in Bologna.

-The study of the Old Dutch law has been furthered in particular by some learned societies.
-Already at the end of the eighteenth century the society Pro iure patria excolendo was founded in Groningen.
-In 1860 the Vereeniging tot beoefening van Overijsselsch regt en geschiedenis (VORG, the Society for Overijssel’s law and history) was founded.
 On a more national level the Vereeniging tot Uitgaaf der Bronnen van het oud-vaderlandsche recht came into existence in 1879.
 Nowadays it is a chartered foundation, often abbreviated as OVR.
 OVR published its own journal, the Verslagen en Mededeelingen, of which two series appeared.
 Since 1999 OVR has got a new journal, Pro Memorie.
 OVR supports the edition of sources for legal history in their Werken (Works), of which the fourth series is appearing now.
 Lately OVR has supported the publication of procesgidsen, a number of guides to legal procedures at several Dutch courts.
 Many older editions of Dutch municipal statutes published for OVR have been digitized in the wake of the project for the Deutsches Rechtswörterbuch.
-A special place was occupied by the former NCRD, the Dutch Center for Documentation in Legal History and Iconography in The Hague, housed in the Royal Library.
-Each of the departments of legal history in the Dutch and Belgian universities has its own specialties in subjects, periods and themes.
-The Tijdschrift voor Rechtsgeschiedenis, too, has been an important vehicle for articles on Old Dutch law ever since its first appearance in 1918.

 Introductions to Dutch legal history